MicrosoftDocs/power-automate-docs/articles/desktop-flows/inspect-ui-elements.md

 ## Description of 'Inspect UI elements' tool

-When you open the inspect UI elements tool, you'll see a hierarchy tree with all available UI elements on your machine.
+When you open the inspect UI elements tool, you see a hierarchy tree with all available UI elements on your machine.
 This includes both web and desktop UI elements, which are separated by their respective icons.
 Moreover, the web UI elements are split into each browser for easier navigation, displaying each tab that is opened in your browser as a parent UI element.
-Note that the tabs are not actual UI elements.
+Note that the tabs aren't actual UI elements.
 You can expand the tree by selecting the expand icon next to a UI element, which loads and displays all of its children UI elements.

 > [!NOTE]
-> You'll see the desktop UI elements of a virtual desktop when a connection is opened between your machine and the Citrix virtual desktop or the virtual machine through Remote Desktop Services (RDS) and Power Automate agent for virtual desktops is installed and running in the virtual desktop or machine.
+> You see the desktop UI elements of a virtual desktop when a connection is opened between your machine and the Citrix virtual desktop or the virtual machine through Remote Desktop Services (RDS) and Power Automate agent for virtual desktops is installed and running in the virtual desktop or machine.
 More information: [Automate on virtual desktops](virtual-desktops.md)

 :::image type="content" source="media/Inspect UI Elements/InspectUIElements_BasicView.png" alt-text="Inspect UI elements tool":::

 Selecting a UI element in the hierarchy tree displays its attributes and values on the right pane of the tool.
 These attributes and values can be used to create a custom selector in the UI element builder of the designer for the specific UI element.
-In order to edit the selector of a UI element you have to capture it and open it in the UI element selector builder window.
+In order to edit the selector of a UI element, you have to capture it and open it in the UI element selector builder window.

 :::image type="content" source="media/Inspect UI Elements/InspectUIElements_Attributes.png" alt-text="Check UI element attributes":::